 Here is where we’d usually say to visit early to avoid crowds, however Pha Thok Cave is not very touristy at all so there’s no need to rush on this one.

-To be honest, because the sun doesn’t effect the caves either you can really visit at any time of day and have the same experience.
+To be honest, because the sun doesn’t affect the caves either, you can really visit at any time of day and have the same experience.

 Water, food and snacks will be pretty hard to find without heading back into town.

-Also plenty of sunscreen and closed shoes for explore the Pha Thok Cave are recommended!
+Also, plenty of sunscreen for before you enter and closed shoes for exploring the Pha Thok Cave are recommended!

 What To Pack: